C2SM/git-course/advanced/slides/slides.md

 <div class="warning">

-A plain `git clone` gives you **empty** submodule directories.
-This surprises everybody once.
+A plain `git clone` gives you **empty** submodule directories, which is a common source of confusion.

 </div>

 <!--
-- Four commands - the middle two are most important ones
+- Four commands; the middle two are the most important
 - `--recurse-submodules` on clone is the habit worth forming
-- `update --init` is the rescue command for when they forgot
+- `update --init` is the command to run if this was forgotten
-  - `--init --recursive` handles submodules inside submodules (does happen in model code)
+  - `--init --recursive` handles submodules nested inside submodules (this occurs in model code)
-- Be explicit about the warning box: Taken the ICON example, the build fails with a confusing "file not found" error, not with anything mentioning submodules
+- Be explicit about the warning box: using the ICON example, the build fails with a confusing "file not found" error, with no indication that submodules are the cause
 - Also mention: `git status` inside a submodule shows a detached HEAD
-  - Expected, not broken - the parent checked out a commit, not a branch
+  - Expected, not an error - the parent checked out a commit, not a branch
-  - To make changes there, they have to check out a branch first -->
+  - To make changes there, a branch must be checked out first -->

 ---